askossivi/devops-code-challenge/README.md

 # Dockerize Frontend
- To dockerize the frondend, I created a Dockerfile with its different layers including nodejs base image in the the frontend folder,
+ To dockerize the frontend, create a Dockerfile with all the required layers starting with nodejs base image.

     cd frontend
     vi Dockerfile: